-Advent is a time to deepen your faith and consider how the coming of our Savior will change your life.
+Advent is a time to consider how the coming of our Savior will change your life.

 Joseph went there to register with Mary, who was pledged to be married to him and was expecting a child.
 Luke 2:5 NIV